Now that your data is set up, it’s time to bring your team into Heap and get started with analysis!

 Session replay is an add-on feature for paying customers only.
-You may try the feature for free for 14 days or 10,000 sessions (whichever comes first), after which you must contact sales to continue use.
+You may try the feature for free for 14 days or 10,000 sessions (whichever comes first), after which you must contact Sales to continue use.

 To learn more about Session Replay, see Session Replay overview.

-See How Other Orgs Use Heap
+Learn From How Other Orgs Use Heap

 Looking for inspiration?
 Review our Customer Stories to learn about how similar brands are leveraging Heap to grow their business.
 See use cases for eCommerce, retail, SaaS, financial services, real estate, and more.